tinganho/balanced-storage/README.md

 ![Heap object infinity nodes](https://raw.githubusercontent.com/tinganho/a-toggle-modifier-proposal/master/HeapObjectTreeHorizontalInfinity%402x.jpg)

-And we want to statically annotate that any consumer of this node needs to call an `on` and `off` toggle method:
+And we want to statically annotate that any consumer of this node needs to call an `add` and `sub` annotated methods:

 ![Heap object infinity with on and off toggles](https://raw.githubusercontent.com/tinganho/a-toggle-modifier-proposal/master/HeapObjectTreeHorizontalOnOff%402x.jpg)